Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used to debug HTML and CSS and to view responsiveness on different screen sizes.

 * [Responsinator](http://www.responsinator.com/) - used to test responsiveness of the website at different resolutions.

+## Testing

+---

+## Problems and solutions

+1. The Navbar menu background was going transparent when toggling on mobile view.
+This was fixed by using Chrome dev tools to select the class and override the Bootstrap styling.

+2. When using the fixed navbar the main Logo was covered.

+3. Headers of the site were masked by the header bar when using navigation menu.

+---